Greek I (CLAM201)

 ILO: Personal and key skills

-- 7. Learn to pay close attention to details, train their memories to function more effectively, and enhance their understanding and command of their own language.
+- 7. Learn to pay close attention to details, train your memories to function more effectively, and enhance your understanding and command of your own language.

 Learning activities and teaching methods (given in hours of study time)